sccn/relica/README.md

 Acknowledgments to Ramon Martinez-Cancino (SCCN/INC/UCSD 2019) for parallelizing the RELICA code and implementing its extension for computation on NSG HPC resources, including other ICA algorithms, reworking all the GUIs and generating the online documentation with Scott Makeig.

 Acknowledgments also to Prof. Arnaud Delorme and Prof. Scott Makeig (SCCN/INC/UCSD 2019) for input and ideas to perfect the project.

+EEGLAB [https://sccn.ucsd.edu/eeglab/] and many of its plug-in packages were created and are maintained at the Swartz Center for Computational Neuroscience, UCSD [https://sccn.ucsd.edu] directed by Scott Makeig.
+Arnaud Delorme is the chief EEGLAB software architect.

 Clustering and relative visualization within RELICA makes use of  modified  routines from J. Himberg's open source FastICA - ICASSO package